WordPress/gutenberg/packages/components/src/spinner/README.md

 The spinner component should:

-- Notify users that their request has been received and the action will soon complete.
+- Signal to users that the processing of their request is underway and will soon complete.
-- The spinner component should be avoided to load a page or data.
+- Not appear when pages or data are loading.

 ## Usage